Winners Triangle and Drama Triangle: the Basics

 Stephen Karpman’s drama triangle

 This model was developed in 1968 by psychiatrist Stephen Karpman.
-It shows how people under pressure can end up in three roles: victim, rescuer, or persecutor.
+The model demonstrates that people who face stress will naturally shift into three different positions which include becoming victims or trying to rescue others or actively working to harm others.
 Below you will find the model with a brief explanation of the different roles.

 Figure 1 – The Drama Triangle (Karpman, 1968)